-Note that the ranges above do not include negative numbers.
+These ranges do not include negative numbers.
 Negative numbers can instead be represented using the unary operator, -.

 Symbol References

 References to symbols are accepted as expressions.
 Symbols do not need to be defined in the same assembly language source file, to be referenced in expressions.